 Object and image, transformed into tool, totem, and talisman, fuel my process and imagination.

 Place also provides a powerful source of metaphor.
-What I discover at specific sites can be transformed and reconfigured into larger-scaled installations.
+Images and objects found at specific sites can be reconfigured into larger-scaled artworks.

-My work reflects my wandering eye, collector-temperament, and my commitment to the interdependence of materials, meaning, and method.
+All of the paths my work takes reflect my wandering eye, collector-temperament, and my commitment to the interdependence of materials, meaning, and method.
 Through bringing these disparate parts together, I reveal how self-knowledge and humanity can be found in the places we go and in the things we collect, display, cherish, and throw away.